alangrainger/immich-person-to-album/README.md

 #### `config.json` file

-1. In the folder which contains your `docker-compose.yml` file, create a `data` folder.
+1. In the folder which contains your `docker-compose.yml` file, create a `/data/` folder.
 2. Inside the `data` folder, put a copy of [config.json](https://github.com/alangrainger/immich-person-to-album/blob/main/data/config.json.example).
 3. Edit the `config.json` file as required.